DN5015 - Designing the Performance (2018/19)

 It may be taught by theatre companies or practitioners in residency.
 It will utilise skills and concepts learnt in year one and will provide models of theatre making and production which will be drawn upon in year three.

 Students will be introduced to the ideas, ethos and working practices of contemporary theatre companies.
 The module will ask students to adapt a physical and visual approach to text work from the point of view of the performer and theatre and/or film maker using design and making strategies that test notions of the relationship with the audience, employing professional modelling techniques in both rehearsal design and performance.

 Prior learning requirements

-Pass and completion of prior level
+Pass and completion (120 credits) of prior level

-The second half of the module will be directly linked with work undertaken in the third section of DN5013 Scenography, Text and Place.
-It will utilise the concepts explored and the research undertaken to begin the process of creating an ensemble studio production in collaboration with students taking the BA Theatre and Performance module SM5009 Performing the Text.
-Led by a director, students will collaborate to realise a text inspired piece of ensemble theatre with simple production values.
-This will be performed in front of a public audience in one of our studios.
+• Study work undertaken in the third section of DN5013 Scenography, Text and Place and utilise the concepts explored and the research undertaken to begin the process of creating an ensemble studio production in collaboration with students taking the BA Theatre and Performance.
+LO2, LO3 LO3, LO4

 By the end of the module students will be able to: